cfpb/design-system/docs/pages/text-inputs.md

           </div>
       - variation_is_deprecated: false
         variation_name: Button inside text input
-        variation_description: These offer the user an action to take related to the input, typically to clear the input.
+        variation_description: Use to offer the user an action to take related to the input, typically to clear the input.
         variation_code_snippet: >-
           <div class="m-btn-inside-input">